csheng2/CMPUT412-final-project/README.md

 Code was also borrowed (and cited in-code) from the following sources:

-Justin Francis.
+-Justin Francis.
 We used his template for our lane follow code, which was taken from eclass under the exercise 4 "Lane Follow Package" link. https://eclass.srv.ualberta.ca/mod/resource/view.php?id=6952069

-Zepeng Xiao.
+-Zepeng Xiao.
 We used his Duckiebot detection node code, which was taken from GitHub https://github.com/XZPshaw/CMPUT412503_exercise4